emmagraham/STAT540-UBC.github.io/subpages/assignment_tips.md

     - The intermediate Markdown product that comes from knitting your main R markdown document.
 Remember GitHub will render this into pseudo-HTML automagically.
 Remember the figures in `figures/` need to be available in the repo in order appear here.
     - The final pretty HTML report.
 Read instructions below on how access the pretty, not the ugly source.

-> You could link to an HTML report on RPubs, but a GitHub-only solution is preferred.
-RPubs isn't really necessary once your work is hosted on GitHub.Plus it's kinda nice to keep this private.
+You could link to an HTML report on RPubs, but a GitHub-only solution is preferred.
+RPubs isn't really necessary once your work is hosted on GitHub.

 If you want to see an example of a `README.md` that links to and explains a bunch of files in the same repo + subdirectory, you can look at an example from Prof Jenny Bryan's STAT 545A [here](https://github.com/jennybc/STAT545A_2013/tree/master/hw06_scaffolds/02_rAndMake)